Gravito-electromagnetic analogies: Inertial Forces --- simple examples in flat spacetime

 \section{Inertial Forces --- simple examples in flat spacetime}

-In Sec.~\ref{sub: 1+3 Geodesics} we have seen that the inertial forces felt in a given frame arise from two \emph{independent} contributions of different origin: the kinematics of the observer congruence (that is, from the derivatives of the time axis of the frame, $\mathbf{u}=\mathbf{e}_{\hat{0}}$), and the transport law for the spatial triads $\mathbf{e}_{\hat{i}}$ along the congruence.
-In order to illustrate these concepts with simple examples

-{}{}, we shall consider, in flat spacetime, the straightline geodesic motion of a free test particle, from the point of view of three distinct frames: a) a frame whose time axis is the velocity of a congruence of observers at rest, but whose spatial triads rotate uniformly with angular velocity $\vec{\Omega}$; b) a frame composed of a congruence of rigidly rotating observers (vorticity $\vec{\omega}$), but carrying Fermi-Walker transported spatial triads ($\vec{\Omega}=0$); c) a rigidly rotating frame, that is, a frame composed of a congruence of rigidly rotating observers, carrying spatial triads co-rotating with the congruence $\vec{\Omega}=\vec{\omega}$ (i.e., {}``adapted'' to the congruence, see Sec.~\ref{sub:The-reference-frame}).
+In Sec.~\ref{sub: 1+3 Geodesics} we have seen that the inertial forces felt in a given frame arise from two \emph{independent} contributions of different origin: the kinematics of the observer congruence (that is, from the derivatives of the temporal basis vector of the frame, $\mathbf{e}_{\hat{0}}=\mathbf{u}$, where $\mathbf{u}$ is the observers' 4-velocity), and the transport law for the spatial triads $\mathbf{e}_{\hat{i}}$ along the congruence.
+In order to illustrate these concepts with simple examples, we shall consider, in flat spacetime, the straightline geodesic motion of a free test particle (4-velocity $\mathbf{U}$), from the point of view of three distinct frames: a) a frame whose time axis is the 4-velocity of a congruence of observers at rest, but whose spatial triads rotate uniformly with angular velocity $\vec{\Omega}$; b) a frame composed of a congruence of rigidly rotating observers (vorticity $\vec{\omega}$), but carrying Fermi-Walker transported spatial triads ($\vec{\Omega}=0$); c) a rigidly rotating frame, that is, a frame composed of a congruence of rigidly rotating observers, carrying spatial triads co-rotating with the congruence $\vec{\Omega}=\vec{\omega}$ (i.e., ``adapted'' to the congruence, see Sec.~\ref{sub:The-reference-frame}).
 This is depicted in Fig.~\ref{fig:Inertial}.